cockroachdb/docs/v20.1/recommended-production-settings.md

 - Avoid using shared storage such as NFS, CIFS, and CEPH storage.

 - For the best performance results, use SSD or NVMe devices.
-The recommended volume size is 300-500 GB.
+The recommended volume size is 300 GB - 2 TB.

     Monitor IOPS for higher service times.
 If they exceed 1-5 ms, you will need to add more devices or expand the cluster to reduce the disk latency.
 To monitor IOPS, use tools such as `iostat` (part of `sysstat`).